+ECG Preset Dialog.

-- · Clicking Load Presets... will open the ECG Preset Dialog, from which the species from which the analyzed ECG has been recorded can be chosen. - The remaining data boxes will be loaded with values appropriate to the ECG of the selected species. - Changes to the default values can also be entered manually into the appropriate boxes of the Settings dialog.
+- The remaining data boxes will be loaded with values appropriate to the ECG of the selected species. - Changes to the default values can also be entered manually into the appropriate boxes of the Settings dialog.

 The Detection Algorithms Configuration Dialog